-All except the first of these are also recognised signs and symptoms of major depression.
+All except the first of these are also recognized signs and symptoms of major depression.

 'Two noteworthy reviews provide a theoretical connection between OTS and depression.'
 Explain the researchers.
 'Both independently hypothesised that highly motivated athletes, consumed with the will to perform well and win, become frustrated by poor performance that may be caused by inadequate recovery during over-reaching and overtraining.

-Part of this disappointment stems from the athletes' realisation that they are not living up to pre-established aspirations or goals, despite having invested much in their training programme.
+Part of this disappointment stems from the athletes' realization that they are not living up to pre-established aspirations or goals, despite having invested much in their training program.
 'Frustration next leads to increased practice time each day and increased training intensity, which results in less regeneration, increased fatigue and worsening of performance.